Redwood National Park RV Camping Guide

 View the park from a different perspective while kayaking the Smith River – the longest free-flowing river system in California.
 There are a few guide services to choose from, but the best option might be taking a tour from a park ranger while they’re offered during the summer.

 You’ll learn about the river’s geology and how it impacts the growth of the redwoods while experiencing the park’s natural landscapes in a way that you simply can’t do on foot or in a vehicle.
-There are also local rental companies if you want to explore some of the nearby lagoons, harbors, and ocean coves.
+Local rental companies are also available if you want to explore some of the nearby lagoons, harbors, and ocean coves.

 Tidepooling